Detention Specialist

 • Working knowledge of the criminal justice and judicial system including terminology, processes and procedures.

-• Working knowledge of community resources, employment programs, social agencies or groups, which may assist in the defendants employment.
+• Working knowledge of community resources, employment programs, social agencies or groups, which may assist in the employment of defendants.

 • Working knowledge of customer service and general office policies, procedures, and practices.